vibewell25/vibewell/docs/docs/guides/state-management-guide.md

-# Vibewell State Management Guide
+# VibeWell State Management Guide

-This document provides a comprehensive overview of the state management patterns and decisions used in the Vibewell application.
+This document provides a comprehensive overview of the state management patterns and decisions used in the VibeWell application.

 ## Table of Contents